 1000-piece puzzles are a great idea to complete as a team with one or two adults.

-Of course, all kids learn and develop differently.
-So adjust these general metrics based on your child!
-I suggest starting with your favorite and moving up to the next size.
-If frustration builds, you can pack it up and save for another six months later.
+Of course, all children learn and develop at different rates.
+Adjust these general metrics based on your child.
+I suggest starting with your favorite size and then moving up to the next one.
+If frustration builds, you can pack it up and save for another six months.

 RELATED: Puzzles make for one of the best sick-day activities!